2022 FIFA World Cup Group G

 Matches in Group G of the 2022 FIFA World Cup took place from 24 November to 2 December 2022.
 The group consisted of Brazil, Serbia, Switzerland and Cameroon.
 The top two teams, Brazil and Switzerland, advanced to the round of 16.
-This was unprecedented in World Cup history as Brazil won the group despite scoring fewer goals than each of their opponents.
-Brazil, Serbia and Switzerland also played in Group E at the previous FIFA World Cup.
+This group was unprecedented in World Cup history, as Brazil won the group despite scoring fewer goals than each of their opponents, while Serbia finished bottom despite scoring the most goals.
+Brazil, Serbia and Switzerland had also played in Group E at the previous FIFA World Cup.